 The Hornbill Festival is one of the top tourist draws in Nagaland, so if you're planning to attend, do book accommodations well in advance.

-The best place to stay in Kohima is the Hotel Japfu, Government Tourism hotel.
+The best place to stay in Kohima is the Hotel Japfu.
 Rooms cost upwards of 3,500 rupees for a double.
 Advance bookings are imperative.
 Email: email@example.com

-Kipepeo is running a recommended eight day tour to the Hornbill Festival.
-Greener Pastures also conducts an eight day tour to the Hornbill Festival every year.
-Check out this seven day Nagaland and Hornbill Festival tour offered by The Holiday Scout as well.
+Greener Pastures conducts an eight-day tour to the Hornbill Festival every year.
+Check out this seven-day Nagaland and Hornbill Festival tour offered by The Holiday Scout as well.
+Kipepeo is also running a recommended eight-day tour to the Hornbill Festival.
 All are reputable organizations.

 Those wanting to photograph the festival may be interested in this photography tour offered by Darter Photography in partnership with local travel company Gypsy Feet.

 If you'd like to stay in style (think glamping!), don't miss the luxurious Ultimate Traveling Camp.
-They offer itineraries of various durations.
+They offer itineraries of various lengths.